THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 The one God of Christian profession does not refer to one Personal God, as it does in Judaism and Islam.
 The one God of Christian profession refers instead to the Divine essence, which Christian thinkers must acknowledge to be numerically one if they are to make any claim to monotheistic belief (See e.g. Aquinas, Summa 1, 13, 8, where he states, “this name “God” is imposed to signify the Divine nature”.
 In Christian thought, Divine ‘nature’ is synonymous with Divine ‘essence’.
 Available online at: http://www.ccel.org/a/aquinas/summa/FP/FP013.html#FPQ13OUTP1).
 There are instead in Christianity three Divine persons, each of whom is necessarily professed to be identical to the same Divine essence because the Divine essence is necessarily acknowledged by Christian thinkers to be numerically one, perfectly simple and indivisible (see e.g. Aquinas, Summa 1, 39, 1, where he states, “Thence it follows that in God essence is not really distinct from person”.
 Available at: http://www.ccel.org/a/aquinas/summa/FP/FP039.html#FPQ39OUTP1).
 Each of the three persons is thus necessarily professed to be God (see The Athanasian Creed, vs. 15-16, available online at: http://www.creeds.net/ancient/Quicumque.html), and, despite the obvious objection arising out of the indiscernibility of identicals, each of the three is also necessarily professed to be absolutely distinct from the other two.

-Although blatantly incoherent even at this modest level of description, such a populous scheme of divinity should by any normal and universally acceptable standard of rational analysis yield a total count of three personal gods.
+Such a populous scheme of divinity should by any normal and universally acceptable standard of rational analysis yield a total count of three personal gods.
 However, Christian thinkers do not feel bound by any such rational standard, and so they flatly deny the existence of three personal gods while at the same time insisting upon the existence of three distinct Divine persons each of whom is God.
 They do so because to do otherwise would be to confirm Christianity as a polytheistic and hence pagan religion, and presumably because mule-headed denial of the obvious is the course they find most acceptable when faced with the distressingly insoluble incoherence of their own beliefs.

 None of the three Divine persons (or gods) in the Christian trinity correspond to the Personal God of Jewish belief.
 They do not do so individually, and they do not do so collectively.
 The Christian profession of belief in one God is in fact an intellectual acknowledgement of the rationally established existential condition of the Divine essence, and is not at all a statement of belief in the existence of a Personal God, which I suspect few Christians are aware of as they recite by rote the opening words of their creeds.

-For an excellent and highly readable summary of the most important Christian beliefs, and the Jewish attempts to refute them, I would recommend Daniel Lasker’s Jewish Philosophical Polemics Against Christianity In The Middle Ages, published by The Litmann Library of Jewish Civilisation 2007.
+For an excellent and highly readable summary of the most important Christian beliefs and the Jewish attempts to refute them, I would recommend Daniel Lasker’s Jewish Philosophical Polemics Against Christianity In The Middle Ages, published by The Litmann Library of Jewish Civilisation 2007.